 We create 3 distinct representations ( the query, the key, and the value):

-Then, we can define content-based (self) attention as:
+Then, we can define the attention layer as:

 An Intuitive illustration

 For the first illustration, we will consider a case wherein queries do not come from the same sequences as keys and vectors.
 Let’s say the query is a sequence of 4 tokens and the sequence that we would like to associate with, contains 5 tokens.

 Both sequences contain vectors of the same embedding dimension, which is in our example.
 Then the self-attention can be defined as two matrix multiplications.

 Take some time to analyze the following image:

 By putting all the queries together, we have a matrix multiplication instead of a single query vector to matrix multiplication every time.
 Each query is processed completely independently from the others.
 This is the parallelization that we get for free by just using matrix multiplications and feeding all the input tokens/queries.

 Content-based attention has distinct representations.
 The query matrix in the attention layer is conceptually the “search” in the database.
 The keys will account for where we will be looking while the values will actually give us the desired content.
 Consider the keys and values as components of our database.